 There was a time when Digital Startups in the US struggled to keep up with the highly resourceful Titans in Banking.
 But times have changed and the Davids in the industry now pose an imminent challenge to the Goliaths.
 One might ask how the underfunded neo-banks and startups are able to do this.
-The answer lies in the core essence of any business, they understand what the customer needs and aren’t opposed to trying new ideas with advancing technology.
+The answer lies in the core essence of any business, they understand what the customer needs and aren’t opposed to banking transformation advancing technology.

 Of course, there is no doubt that these little innovators are definitely not in the leagues of big banks like JPMorgan Chase & Co. or Bank of America Corp.
 But their maximal utilization of minimal resources makes them highly efficient.
 Thus their growth through the decade is evident.

 As of February 2020, a total of 8775 Fintech Startups are functioning in the US.
 The calculated CAGR of 8.6% will continue to remain the same or close until 2024.
 A study reported an estimated US $880 Billion total transaction value in the digital payment space alone.

 The smaller players are using their instruments to increase their value in the market.
 They very well know how banking transformation will help them achieve their ambitions.
 But we need to take a closer look at how they are using the low hanging fruits of retail banking to make their marks in the corporate banking industry.

 Corporate banking or business banking serves a spectrum of clientele, ranging from small and mid-sized businesses to giant conglomerates with billions in turnover.
 The difference between Corporate Banking and Investment Banking lies in the fact that the former is associated with financial operations and business goals while the latter is associated with raising capital for investments.
 It was differentiated from investment banking after the Glass-Steagall Act of 1933 but was repealed in the 1990s.
 Now both services are provided by multiple banks.